gocd/docs.go.cd/faq/dev_use_current_revision_in_build.md

 </project>
 ```

--   Now, when Go runs the 'my-app' pipeline on revision 123, the file deploy-123.txt will be created, with the following content:
+-   Now, when GoCD runs the 'my-app' pipeline on revision 123, the file deploy-123.txt will be created, with the following content:

 ```
 deploy-123.txt